 Restaurant serves COVID-19 curry and naan; Image viral

 New Delhi, Aug 01: Experts says the world will see things differently post coronavirus pandemic.
 People have to live and take care differently when the situation will come to an end.
-For govt imposed lockdowns for preventing the virus spread, restaurant industries are getting badly effeted but they are not anywhere taking backseat and are coming up with creative ways to sell food and also to spread awareness.
+For govt imposed lockdowns for preventing the virus spread, restaurant industries are getting badly affected but they are not anywhere taking backseat and are coming up with creative ways to sell food and also to spread awareness.

-A restaurant in Jodhpur has come up with their new and unique corona-themed dishes.
+A restaurant in Jodhpur has come up with its new and unique corona-themed dishes.

-The Vedic multi-cuisine restaurant describe the dish as 'Covid Curry' and 'Mask Naan' to its customers.
+The Vedic multi-cuisine restaurant describes the dish as 'Covid Curry' and 'Mask Naan' to its customers.

 The Covid Curry is basically malai kofta with koftas made in the shape of the coronavirus and the Mask Naan is a facemask-shaped naan.